RobertAudi/fire/README.markdown

 In a future release the migration's content will be generated according to the name of the migration.

+Finally, you can specify the `--parent-migration` option along with the name of a class to change the parent migration.

 ### Migrate the database